pimcore/generic-data-index-bundle/doc/01_Installation/README.md

             username: 'admin'
             ssl_verification: false # set to true when valid SSL certificate is used
 ```

+*Example configuration, take a look at the [OpenSearch client documentation](https://github.com/pimcore/opensearch-client) for more options*

 5) Setup one or multiple Symfony messenger workers for the indexing queue processing.
 It is recommended to use a tool like Supervisor to manage the workers.
    For more information, see the [Symfony Messenger documentation](https://symfony.com/doc/current/messenger.html).